About This Drug

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

-- It is important that you notify your doctor and/or nurse at the first sign of loose bowel movements (diarrhea) so they can provide you with anti-diarrhea medication and give you further instructions.
+- It is important that you notify your doctor and/or nurse at the first sign of diarrhea, so they can provide you with anti-diarrhea medication and give you further instructions.
 Notify your doctor and/or nurse if you are taking anti-diarrhea medication and your symptoms have not improved, or are worsening.

 How to Take Your Medication